bigcommerce/dev-docs/docs/api-docs/getting-started/authentication.md

 ## REST APIs

 Requests to BigCommerce's V2 and V3 REST APIs require you to pass both an OAuth Client ID and Access Token in the header.
-See [Obtaining Store API Credentials](https://developer.bigcommerce.com/api-docs/getting-started/authentication/rest-api-authentication#obtaining-store-api-credentials#obtaining-store-api-credentials) for instructions on generating these credentials.
+For instructions on generating these credentials, see [Obtaining Store API Credentials](https://developer.bigcommerce.com/api-docs/getting-started/authentication/rest-api-authentication#obtaining-store-api-credentials#obtaining-store-api-credentials).

 ## Storefront API
 The Storefront API is unauthenticated, allowing you to make client-side requests for carts, checkouts, and orders using Javascript.